PlayFab/MpsPowershell/MpsPowershell/docs/Get-PfMultiplayerSessionLog.md

 ### -GetMultiplayerSessionLogsBySessionIdRequest
 Gets multiplayer server logs for a specific server id in a region.
 The logs are available only after a server has terminated.
-To construct, see NOTES section for GETMULTIPLAYERSESSIONLOGSBYSESSIONIDREQUEST properties and create a hash table.

 ```yaml
 Type: PlayFab.Multiplayer.Models.IGetMultiplayerSessionLogsBySessionIdRequest